open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `MetricFilter` defines the interface which enables the [MetricReader](#metricreader)'s registered [MetricProducers](#metricproducer) or the SDK's [MetricProducer](#metricproducer) to filter aggregated data points ([Metric points](./data-model.md#metric-points)) inside its `Produce` operation.
-The filtering is done at the [MetricProducer](#metricproducer) for performance reasons, by avoiding allocating a data point, or executing an Asynchronous instrument's callback function.
+The filtering is done at the [MetricProducer](#metricproducer) for performance reasons.

 The `MetricFilter` allows filtering an entire metric stream - dropping or allowing all its attribute sets - by its `TestMetric` operation, which accepts the metric stream information